 - Carotid IMT testing uses ultrasound, or sound waves, to visualize and evaluate the carotid arteries.
 Ultrasound is a completely safe diagnostic tool that involves no radiation exposure at all.

-- A carotid IMT scan is ideal for identifying areas of soft plaque, which are those at highest risk for rupture and the subsequent development of a blood clot.
+- A carotid IMT scan is ideal for identifying areas of soft plaque, which are those at the highest risk for rupture and the subsequent development of a blood clot.
 Other tests often have difficulty identifying this type of plaque.

 - Although the carotid arteries carry blood to the brain, there is a correlation between the health of these arteries and the coronary arteries that supply blood to the heart.
 Thus, a carotid IMT test can tell your physician about your risk for a stroke and heart attack during a single test.